 I was recently asked by the wonderful Jody at Knotions to review the new Lacestar book by Elizabeth Felgate, many of you on Ravelry will know her designs.
 I love her Gaugeless range of sweaters and cardigans designed for any yarn weight.

-Liz has an amazing eye for both colour and texture and whether you’re an experienced shawl knitter or a newbie, you’ll absolutely love this book.
+Liz has an amazing eye for both colour and texture and whether you’re an experienced lace knitter or a newbie, you’ll absolutely love this book.
 Liz is known for her attention to detail and this really shows in the book, there’s a great deal of thought gone into making it easier for the knitter and to ensure any instructions are well explained before you start.
-There are lots of gorgeous photos and plenty of hints, tips and advice to take you through your shawl project.
-There are more than 40 patterns in the book and I think it’s an absolute bargain at $19.95 (plus VAT if you’re in the EU).
-That’s less than $0.50 per pattern.
+There are lots of gorgeous photos and plenty of hints, tips and advice to take you through your lace projects.
+It’s an absolute bargain at $19.95 (plus VAT if you’re in the EU).

 If you’re unfamiliar with Knotions, they’re an online publisher of knit and crochet patterns and their website is a virtual treasure trove of goodies including articles and some fabulous tutorials.

-The book is being updated to add some gorgeous new shawl shapes on 23rd March and you can buy it here.
+The new Lacestar book is out this week and you can buy it here.
 (In the interests of transparency, this is an affiliate link and I’ll receive a small percentage from the sale of the book, it won’t affect the price you pay).

 The ebook itself has over 70 pages of instructions for knitters of all levels, how to read charts, the basics of lace knitting, simple stitches, more complex stitches.
 There are clever charts and written patterns you can customize to your yarn/gauge and get the size you want.
 The book is organised into sections, showing the anatomy of lace stitches with clear photos and good written instructions for each pattern shown.